 Change Item Status Definition Business Context Ready A new activity has been added to a project.
-An activity has been a project, but has not b submitted for process In Progress The change item has been submitted to UIM for processing.
+An activity has been added to a project, but has not been submitted for processing.
+In Progress The change item has been submitted to UIM for processing.
 The change item transitions automatically to In Progress status when UIM begins to process it.
-Pending Complete The change item has been processed but other change items are still being processed.The change item transiti this status automatically processing.
+Pending Complete The change item has been processed but other change items are still being processed.
+The change item transitions to this status automatically after processing.
 Completed This change item and other items in the activity have been processed successfully.
-The change item transitions automatically to this status all items in the activity have processed successfully.
+The change item transitions automatically to this status when all items in the activity have been processed successfully.
 Failed The change item has failed to complete successfully.
 Change items transition to this status automatically when they failed to be processed successfully.